guoqi1123/ml1-s2024/assignments/project.md

 - Checkpoint 1.
 Problem Statement.
 Submit a one-page manuscript that rigorously explain the problem that the paper aims to solve.
 Answer why this problem is important and what are the applications.
 You want to use your own word to describe this.
 Closely resembling the original paper will result in heavy penalty.
 Due at Homework 2 deadline.
 (15% of the final project grade)

 - Checkpoint 2.
-Proposed Method.
+Method Description.
 Submit a one-page manuscript that rigorously explain the method/model of the paper.
 Also, answer why the proposed method is better than other methods.
 You want to use your own word to describe this.
 Closely resembling the original paper will result in heavy penalty.
 Due at Homework 3 deadline.
 (15% of the final project grade)

 - Checkpoint 3.
 Solving a Toy Problem.
 Submit a one-page manuscript that demonstrates solving a toy problem using your reimplementation.
 A toy problem can be a very simple dataset, e.g., the MNIST, or a hypothetical problem that you create just to demonstrate that your reimplementation works.
 Due at Homework 4 deadline.
 (15% of the final project grade)